-Fluoroquinolone Antibiotics Found to Cause Severe Liver Damage
+Fluoroquinolone Antibiotics Linked to Severe Liver Damage

 In a nine-year population study, Canadian researchers have determined that at least two fluoroquinolone-based antibiotics – commonly given to patients with respiratory infections, diarrhea, conjunctivitis and other infections — cause acute liver damage.